 Nick lives in Petach Tikva with his wife.
 When he’s not getting students excited about Aardvark’s Gap Year Programs, he enjoys playing blues piano, hiking and spending time with family.

-Elishe Binder is our Registrar.
+Elishe Binder is our Registrar and Academic Coordinator.
 She grew up in a Zionist and Jewishly active family in Albany, New York.
 As a young adult, she was involved in NCSY, USY, Ramah Camps, an Israeli dance troop and three acapella groups.
 After graduating from Binghamton University with a B.A. in English and Creative Writing, she moved to Israel and received her Masters’ Degree in Jewish Education from Hebrew University.
-Outside of her job for Aardvark, you can find Elishe in Tzur Hadassah, running her afternoon program for school aged children, hanging out with her 3 kids and husband, painting, singing and dancing.
+Outside of her job for Aardvark, you can find Elishe in Tzur Hadassah, hanging out with her 3 kids and husband, painting, singing and dancing.

 Gal Badash is an Admission Coordinator on our recruiting team.
 She was born in Tel- Aviv and moved with her family at the age of 11 to Dallas, TX, where she was heavily involved in BBYO and the JCC.
 At the end of her senior year in high school she decided to return to live in Israel and joined the Israeli Air Force as a lone soldier, serving as an air traffic controller.
 After finishing her service, Gal completed a B.A in communications at IDC.
 Outside of her job for Aardvark, you can find Gal hanging out in different restaurants, theatres and concerts all over Tel-Aviv and laying out on the beach on the weekends.